-More shipping giants suspend passage via Red Sea after attacks
+More Shipping Giants Suspend Passage Via Red Sea After Attacks

 “The situation continues to deteriorate and there are increasing concerns about security,” it said.

-On Friday, the International Chamber of Shipping condemned the Huthi attacks which "threaten the lives of innocent seafarers and the safety of merchant shipping".
+On Friday, the International Chamber of Shipping condemned the Houthi attacks which“threaten the lives of innocent seafarers and the safety of merchant shipping”.

 The incidents breached international law and states in the region should work to de-escalate the situation, it said.